Adiabatic limits and Kazdan-Warner equations

-Together with the estimate for $|I_1|$, this implies that $I = I_0 + I_1 + I_2$ is non-negative (or else we can rearrange \eqref{eqn:c0_2}), which in view finishes the proof of the lemma. \end{proof}
+Together with the estimate for $|I_1|$, this implies that $I = I_0 + I_1 + I_2$ is non-negative (or else we can rearrange \eqref{eqn:c0_2}), which finishes the proof of the lemma. \end{proof}

 Our proof does not work in the case $\gamma = 1$.
 What fails is the last estimate for $I_2$, because we cannot set $\alpha = 2$.
 Indeed, there is no cut-off function $\phi$ such that $| \nabla \phi | / \phi$ is bounded.
-However, we can still prove a slightly weaker statement which will be used in the proof of Proposition \ref{prop:bounds}.
+However, we can still prove a slightly weaker statement.

 \begin{lem} If $\gamma = 1$, then the statement of Lemma \ref{lem:c0} still holds provided that $u$ satisfies an estimate $\| u \|_{L^{2p}(X)} \leq K \epsilon^{-1}$ for some constant $K$.
 Apart from the rest of the data, the final bound for $\| u \|_{L^p(\Omega)}$ depends also on $K$. \end{lem} \begin{proof} Suppose for simplicity that $p=1$, so that